-- 1. Write a program for string manipulation operations in an array. - 2.
-Write a program to search for an element in an array using Linear and Binary Search. - 3.
-Write a program to sort an array using Bubble Sort, Selection Sort, Insertion Sort, merge sort - 4.
-Write a program to add, subtract and multiply two matrices. - 5.
-Write a program to perform different operations on Singly Linked List. - 6.
-Write a program to perform different operations on Doubly Linked List. - 7.
-Write a program to perform different operations on Circular Linked List. - 8.
-Write a program to implement stack operations using an array & linked list. - 9.
-Write a program to evaluate an expression in another form using a stack. - 10.
-Write a program to perform the following using recursion: - (a) Find the factorial of a number - (b) Find the GCD of two numbers - (c) Solve Towers of Hanoi problem - 11.
-Write a program to implement simple queue operations using an array & linked list. - 12.
-Write a program to implement circular queue operations using an array & linked list. - 13.
-Write a program to add two polynomials using a linked list.
+- 1. Write a program for insertion and deletion operations in an array. - 2.
+Write a program to search for an element in an array using Linear Search and Binary Search. - 3.
+Write a program to sort an array using Bubble Sort, Selection Sort and Insertion Sort. - 4.
+Write a program to merge two arrays. - 5.
+Write a program to add and subtract two matrices. - 6.
+Write a program to multiply two matrices. - 7.
+Write a program to insert an element into a Singly Linked List: - (a) At the beginning - (b) At the end - (c) At a specified position - 8.
+Write a program to delete an element from a Singly Linked List: - (a) At the beginning - (b) At the end - (c) A specified element - 9.
+Write a program to perform the following operations in a Doubly Linked List: - (a) Create - (b) Search for an element - 10.
+Write a program to perform the following operations in a Circular Linked List: - (a) Create - (b) Delete an element from the end - 11.
+Write a program to implement stack operations using an array. - 12.
+Write a program to implement stack operations using a linked list.

-- 14. Write a program to perform the following operations on a binary search tree. - (a) Preorder Traversal (b) Inorder Traversal (c)Postorder Traversal - 15.
+- 13. Write a program to add two polynomials using a linked lists. - 14.
+Write a program to evaluate a postfix expression using a stack. - 15.
+Write a program to perform the following using recursion: - (a) Find the factorial of a number - (b) Find the GCD of two numbers - (c) Solve Towers of Hanoi problem - 16.
+Write a program to implement simple queue operations using an array. - 17.
+Write a program to implement circular queue operations using an array. - 18.
+Write a program to implement circular queue operations using a linked list. - 19.
+Write a program to perform the following operations on a binary search tree. - (a) Preorder Traversal - (b) Inorder Traversal - (c) Postorder Traversal - 20.
 Write a program to perform insertion operation in a binary search tree.

-Lab Programs for Operating Systems
+Operating Systems LAB